Borderline Personality Disorder – BPD -Treatment Los Angeles

 Individuals with borderline personality disorder often experience intense episodes of depression, anger, and anxiety that can last from a few hours to days.
 Mood swings and uncertainty about how they see themselves and their role in the world are common.
 Because of this, their interests, behaviors, habits, and values can change quickly.

 Individuals with BPD view things in extremes.
 Because of this, their opinions of people can change quickly.
 Their relationships are often unstable because of their shifting feelings.
 Usually, things are either all good or all bad – there is no in-between.
+When someone is experiencing these symptoms, it is important to seek treatment for BPD.

 Additional Signs and Symptoms of Borderline Personality Disorder include: